Broadmoor Huntington Harbour Townhomes

-Building Name: 133 The Promenade
+Building Name: The Pacific

-Address: 133 The Promenade, Long Beach, CA 90802
+Address: 850 Ocean Blvd, Long Beach, CA 90802

-Stoney Brook Villas, a gated community of condos, between 400 – 574 Bellflower Blvd Long Beach …
+Stoney Brook Villas, a gated community of Long Beach condos, between 400 – 574 Bellflower Blvd …

 Building Name: Long Beach Garden Home